wp-plugins/www-xml-sitemap-generator-org/trunk/readme.txt

 **Features include:**

-* Supports HTML, RSS and Google XML Sitemap formats.
+* HTML, RSS and Google XML Sitemap formats.
 * List all your WordPress Pages, Posts, Archives, Authors, Categories and Tags.
 * Includes paged links for posts for Archives, Authors, Categories and Tags.
 * Set global sitemap default values for priorty and update frequencies.